What do you admire

 that [show creator] Shonda Rhimes has brought to the show and the actors

 are just wonderful.
-Its just a good hour of television.
+It’s just a good hour of television.
 The audience

-showed up, the critics responded and well just keep doing it.
+showed up, the critics responded and we’ll just keep doing it.
 We

 let people forget their problems for an hour and they can just watch our